globalsmile/Airline-Analysis/README.md

 ---

 # Problem Statement

 The main objective of this project is to perform an exploratory data analysis on the dataset and visualize the data to find some weird or interesting insights.
-However we will also try to find answers to the following questions:
-- How many planes crashed yearly?
-- How many people were aboard?
-- what is the number of crashes by operator?
-- what is the number of crashes by the type of aircraft?
-- How is the airplane crash geographically distributed?

 ---

 # Data Sourcing

 This Dataset was created on Kaggle in September 2016 but the original version was hosted by Open Data by Socrata at: https://opendata.socrata.com/Government/Airplane-Crashes-and-Fatalities-Since-1908/q2te-8cvq (no longer available).
 The dataset contains data of airplane accidents involving civil, commercial and military transport worldwide from `1908-09-17 to 2009-06-08`